 Key in a search term below to search our website.

 Daniel Potter is Assistant Curator of the Ancient Mediterranean collections.

 Dan Potter received his BA and MA in Oriental Studies (Egyptology) from the University of Liverpool, before going on to complete his PhD at the same institution.

 His PhD research focused on the Ramesside language used to describe divine interaction, this study was informed by the close analysis of textual sources and the use of methods from the areas of pragmatics and cognitive linguistics.
 Dan’s other research interests include early Egyptology, John Garstang’s production of archaeological facsimiles and the representation of ancient Egypt in comics.

 Dan worked for two years as a Curatorial Assistant at the Garstang Museum of Archaeology, Liverpool.
 In this role he worked within a small team to design and develop new museum galleries, displaying artefacts from Egypt, Sudan, Italy, Greece, the UK and South America.
-Whilst in this post he was able to redisplay an Ancient Egyptian mummy for the first time in over 70 years, having previously been evacuated from the museum during the 1941 blitz.
+Whilst in this post he was able to raise funds to enable the redisplay an ancient Egyptian mummified man, who had been evacuated from the museum over 70 years before, during the 1941 blitz.

 Dan has taught a number of courses within the Centre for Lifelong Learning, University of Liverpool centered on Ancient Egyptian History and Beginner’s Hieroglyphs and has also lectured on a number of topics including: Ancient Egyptian Religion, the History of Archaeology and Roman material culture.